Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 50-point total in six of 11 games (54.5%) this season.
+- Georgia State and its opponents have gone over the current 50.5-point total in six of 11 games this season.

-- Panthers games this season feature an average total of 57 points, a number seven points higher than Saturday's over/under.
+- The Panthers and their opponents have scored an average of 57.0 points per game in 2021, 6.5 more than Saturday's total.

-- The 50-point total for this game is 0.2 points below the 50.2 points per game average total in Trojans games this season.
+- The 50.2 PPG average total in Trojans games this season is 0.3 points fewer than this game's over/under.

 Georgia State Stats and Trends